Wigilia: The Shepherd's mass

 Some families as well as individual worshippers attend the traditional midnight mass/Shepherd's Mass (pasterka), where Christmas carols are also sung.

 A major part of the Wigilia festivities is the opening of gifts.
 After everyone has finished supper the children often open their gifts and hand out the gifts for the adults from under the tree.
-The gift-givers in Polish tradition are "Święty Mikołaj" (Saint Nicolas), "Aniołek", an angel, "Gwiazdka", a star – Saint Nicholas' feminine counterpart – or the Gwiazdor (masculine), which is either a pagan tradition or represents the little Star of Bethlehem.
-Saint Nicholas traditionally used to bring gifts on December 6.
+The gift-givers in Polish tradition are "Święty Mikołaj" (Saint Nicolas), "Aniołek" (an angel), "Gwiazdka" (a star), "Dzieciątko" (Christkind) in Silesia, Saint Nicholas' feminine counterpart – or the Gwiazdor (masculine), which is either a pagan tradition or represents the little Star of Bethlehem.
+Saint Nicholas traditionally used to bring gifts on 6 December.
 This varies and in some families Saint Nicholas brings presents both on the 6th and at Christmas.

 The Christmas breakfast

 Christmas Day is a national holiday in Poland and most Poles spend the day with their family.
 After Wigilia there are two more days of celebrations.
-Christmas breakfast often consists of scrambled eggs, cold cuts served with horseradish sauce, smoked or fried salmon, marinated salads, and cakes, especially, pierniki Toruńskie (a gingerbread), cake, and decorated biscuits.
+Christmas breakfast often consists of baked meats, bigos, cold cuts, smoked or fried salmon, marinated salads, and cakes, especially, pierniki Toruńskie (a gingerbread), cake, and decorated biscuits.